|

 <yourkey.asc>

-This will generate an ASCII (text) file <yourkey.asc>,
+This will generate an ASCII (text) file <yourkey.asc>, which

-key file is a normal text file, no special handling required.
+is a normal text file, no special handling required.

 Cryptography rules and laws